 With the continued growth of media in political campaigns, and the increasingly important role that message management and spin plays in handling campaigns, political consulting is becoming an ever more and more integral part of campaigns.
 Nearly all political campaigns, from the most basic city council campaign to the Presidential campaigns, employ at least one political consultant, and larger campaigns may employ dozens.
-Although it is undeniable that the political consultant is a necessary part of a modern campaign, many people level criticisms at the role especially as it becomes more visible to the public.
+Although it is undeniable that the consultant is a necessary part of a modern campaign, many people level criticisms at the role especially as it becomes more visible to the public.

-One of the largest criticisms aimed at political consultants is that more and more they see themselves as personal celebrities, and often put the needs of their clients second to their own needs.
+One of the largest criticisms aimed at political consulting is that more and more consultants see themselves as personal celebrities, and often put the needs of their clients second to their own needs.
 This has become especially true as 24-hour news networks have grown and find themselves needing political experts.
 A political consultant is the obvious choice to fill the role of commentator, so many consultants end up with jobs commenting on politics, which many charge impedes their ability to serve their candidates completely.
 This can also be seen in the proliferation of book deals for political consultants, where candidate secrets may be revealed in order to help bolster book sales.

 Another major critique is that political consultants have a vested interest in a certain type of partisan politics, where they flourish.
 This encourages them to push campaigns run in a negative style, with a few set agendas.
-People argue that the political consultant dynamic discourages public participation, and critics label the system one of political insiders dictating policy for an entire party.
+People argue that the dynamic discourages public participation, and critics label the system one of political insiders dictating policy for an entire party.